jSchmidt-design/irTactile/README.md

 irTactile can be executed in three different modes:

 1. Live Mode\
-   In this mode the application waits for an active iRacing sessions. iRacing has to be running and the car must be on track.
+   In this mode the application waits for an active iRacing sessions.
+Simulator has to be running and the car must be on track.
 2. Replay Mode (Demo mode checked and replay file selected)\
-   In this mode an output will be generated based on a pre recorded file. iRacing is not required to run.
+   In this mode an output will be generated based on a pre recorded file.
+Simulator is not required to run.
+Only supported for iRacing.
 3. Demo mode (Demo mode checked and no replay file selected)\
-   In this mode only output based on the "static" wave files is generated.
-All other signals are zero.
+   In this mode only output based on the "static" signals are being played All other signals are silenced.
+Simulator is not required to run.

 ## Getting Started